 Grade I: Ligament fibers are stretched, but there is no laxity (excess movement) when stressing the tissue

 Grade II: Ligament fibers are stretched further and there is some tearing in the ligament ranging from a few fibers to almost the full thickness of the ligament.
-Importantly, there is still a definite endpoint when the ligament is stressed.
+Importantly, there is still a definite end point when the ligament is stressed.

 Grade III: The ligament is completely torn and the joint will have excess movement as the stability provided by the ligament will no longer be present.
-On testing, there will not be a definite endpoint.
+On testing, there will not be a definite end point.

-Acute management of ligament injuries involves standard first aid practices such as protecting the area, including offloading if necessary, ice, elevate, and compressing so as to limit the amount of swelling in the joint.
+Acute management of ligament injuries involve standard first aid practices such as protecting the area, including offloading if necessary, ice, elevate, and compressing so as to limit the amount of swelling in the joint.
 After the acute phase which can last from 2-5 days, it is important to begin to build up strength and stability in the joint and eventually return to functional training and sport.